sagemath/trac_to_gh/Issue 8803.md

 ```
 Assignee: mvngu

-Bring doctest coverage for plot/axes.py to 100% or remove it (since we now use matplotlib axes directly).
+The module `plot/axes.py` has been deprecated for over 18 months.
+Let's remove it during the Sage 4.7.1 release cycle.

+Apply only [attachment:trac_8803-remove-axes.patch].

 Issue created by migration from https://trac.sagemath.org/ticket/8803